hmlimkokhoe/React-Redux-Tutorials/readme.md

 ## How to run
 1. Go to directory: `cd react-redux-demo`
-1. Install axios, react and redux libraries: `npm install`
+2. Install axios, react and redux libraries: `npm install`
-2. Deploy locally to see thunk allowing API call on action: `npm run start`
+3. Deploy locally to see thunk allowing API call on action: `npm run start`

 In userReducer.js, the response is going through a switch function

+# ts-react-redux-demo
+This is a demonstration of the `redux thunk` middleware in a React project with Typescript and Redux-Toolkit (RTK).

+Works similarly to `react-redux-demo`, but uses the RTK library:
+* `UsersSlice.ts`: Here we create our reducer `usersSlice` and async action `getUsers`.
+* `store\index.ts`: We create the store using `configureStore`.

+## How to run
+1. Go to directory: `cd ts-react-redux-demo`
+2. Install axios, react, redux, RTK and typescript libraries: `npm install`
+3. Deploy locally to see thunk allowing API call on action: `npm run start`